suyash012/Nodejs_assesment-/README.md

 ## Note on Deployment

 This project is designed to run locally due to the limitations of the Firebase Spark plan, which does not support Cloud Functions.
-If you wish to deploy this application in the future, you'll need to upgrade to the Blaze (pay-as-you-go) plan and make some adjustments to the code to use Firebase Cloud Functions.
+If you'd like to deploy this application, you must upgrade to the Blaze (pay-as-you-go) plan and adjust the code to use Firebase Cloud Functions.